diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         k STRING
         v STRING

-These files can be read in from classpath.
-Have a look at the tutorial class `schedoscope.example.osm.stage.Nodes` .

-The custom [Test Framework](Test Framework) allows **test-driven development** for schedoscope.

-1. Create a stub for your view.
-2. Implement your testclass.
-3. Implement your view while testing its behaviour using the provided test framework.
+You should create stage views `schedoscope.example.osm.stage.Ways`, `schedoscope.example.osm.stage.WayNodes`, and `schedoscope.example.osm.stage.WayTags` that capture those files by reading them from the classpath.
+The tutorial class `schedoscope.example.osm.stage.Nodes` can serve as your template for how this can be done.

-Based on your new views `ways`, `way_tags` and `way_nodes` you can implement a view `schedoscope.example.osm.processed.Ways` that comprises all information about ways according to view `schedoscope.example.osm.processed.Nodes`.
-Therefore, use UDF `collect` to create a map of tags as in `Nodes` and an array of node_id which are part of this way.
+You can implement a view `schedoscope.example.osm.processed.Ways` that comprises all information about ways.
+This view should have `schedoscope.example.osm.processed.Nodes` as well as the new stage views you created above as dependencies.
+Establishing a monthly partitioning from `tstmp` would also be appropriate.
+You can use a Hive transformation that uses the brickhouse UDF `collect` to create a map of tags and an array of with all `node_id` which each way comprises.
+Take look at `Nodes` for a template of how to use `collect`.

 ### Deployment

-Restart Schedoscope (your project).
+Rebuild and restart Schedoscope:

+    mvn install
+    mvn exec:run

 In case of trouble have a look at the logfile `schedoscope/schedoscope-tutorial/target/logs/schedoscope.log`.

 ## Scheduling

 Schedoscope is a Webservice with [[REST API|Schedoscope REST API]].
 If you want your data up-to-date every hour during business time (8am-8pm) simply register cronjobs like:

        5   8-20 * * *  curl http://localhost:20698/materialize/schedoscope.example.osm.datamart/ShopProfiles